Lawrence-lugs/QrAccelerator/README.md

 This repository contains the digital design for a 22nm Charge-Redistribution In-memory Computing based accelerator with a 10T1C SRAM bitcell.

-For now, has a 128x128 IMC subarray with a 4-bit ADC.
-See [No citation yet] for the accelerator design.
+For now, has a 128x32 IMC subarray with a 4-bit ADC.

-### Setup
+## Setup

 Setup a working conda or [mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) installation.